 Avi-fauna is a major attraction in Camargue and the delta is home to more than 400 species of bird, including the greater flamingo, many of whom breed here.
 The plains and marshland are also a prime habitat for the famous black bulls and their equally-famous Camargue horses – not to mention the recently introduced beaver that is doing very nicely indeed!

-If you like gentle walking that is bereft of knee-crunching ascents and descents but is anything but flat, feature-wise, then Camargue is hard to beat.
+If you want gentle walking in Provence that is bereft of knee-crunching ascents and descents, and that is anything but flat, feature-wise, then Camargue is hard to beat.
 But do cover up adequately to protect from both the scorching summer sun and the frequent gusts of Le Mistral.

 - Click to read our article on The Camargue